cnti-testcatalog/testsuite/ROADMAP-testsuite.md

 ## Test Suite Roadmap

-This document defines a high level roadmap for the "CNF Conformance" Test Suite.
+This document defines a high level roadmap for the "CNF" Test Suite.

 The following is a selection of some of the major features the Test Suite team plans to explore.
 This roadmap will continue to be updated as priorities evolve.